About

 ~ Quote from a video produced by the UNFCCC secretariat, The United Nations Framework Convention on Climate Change and the Kyoto Protocol, also known as the Climate Change Secretariat

-When a UN video has only been viewed around 5,000 times since 2011, it becomes obvious that to actually create such a “momentum of change” which humanity is in need of isn’t easy – not even when your name is the United Nations.
-They since removed the video.
+When a UN video had only been viewed around 5,000 times since 2011, it would seem obvious that to actually create such a “momentum of change” which the video talked about, and which humanity is in dire need of, isn’t easy – not even when you are the United Nations.
+(They since removed that video.)

-So… how do we get started to create that massive change which is required of us?
+So… how do we get started to create that ‘momentum for change’ – the massive amount of both small individual changes and major systemic changes which is required to keep us safe?